j-hc/sync-striim/README.md

 **Live Demo: https://sync-striim-prxm.herokuapp.com**

-A quickly hacked-together backend for streaming audio or video synchronously with multiple people
+**Streaming audio or video synchronously with multiple people.**
+Acts as a YouTube proxy so I would assume by using this you are disagreeing with the YouTube's ToS.

 Written in 🦀 Rust 🦀 with the powerful web app framework [Axum](https://github.com/tokio-rs/axum)